RealyUniqueName/HHP/README.md

     /**
-    * You can also add any additional method and use them in a template.
+    * You can also add any additional methods and use them in a template.
     */
 }